MicrosoftDocs/defender-docs/defender-xdr/teams-restrictions-dexapp.md

   - essentials-manage
 ms.topic: conceptual
 search.appverid: met150
-ms.date: 05/15/2024
+ms.date: 06/27/2024
 ---

-# Troubleshooting Microsoft Defender Experts app permissions in Microsoft Teams
+# Troubleshooting issues with Microsoft Defender Experts app in Microsoft Teams

 **Applies to:**

 - [Microsoft Defender XDR](microsoft-365-defender.md)

+## App policy permissions

 The Microsoft Defender Experts app is available for Microsoft Teams by default, but some environments might have limitations that block the app's installation because of app policy permissions in Teams.
 [Learn how to check Teams app permissions policies](#check-the-teams-app-permission-policies)